 Impact on Pathologists

 The implications for pathologists are test that results should be shared as soon as they are finalized—with the ordering clinician and/or through a patient portal for direct patient testing.
 Current reporting from laboratory information systems (LIS) to the ordering systems with reasonable turnaround time should satisfy the requirements without a need to change or add data elements.
+The expanded definition of EHI that takes effect on October 6, 2022 does not substantially change any expectations for pathologists.

 Navigating the New 21st Century Cures Act